haileyhoyat/pip/docs/html/ux-research-design/guidance.md

 #### Worth Exploring: Adding a prompt/path into pip's 'help' command

-We didn't have a chance to explore this opportunity, but the idea came up during workshops in December 2020 with Pypa Maintainers, and could be a great way to engage users and help point them towards opportunities to contribute.
+We didn't have a chance to explore this opportunity, but the idea came up during workshops in December 2020 with PyPa Maintainers, and could be a great way to engage users and help point them towards opportunities to contribute.

+#### Not Recommended: Forums (Discourse, etc)

+We used [discuss.python.org](https://discuss.python.org/) several times, posting to the [packaging forum](https://discuss.python.org/c/packaging/14) to ask packaging maintainers about their views on pip's functionality.
+Unfortunately, this was not as fruitful as we hoped, with very few responses.
+We found that engaging with packaging maintainers via Twitter was more effective.

+Posting surveys on Reddit was also not as useful as we had expected.
+If the user posting the survey or call for research participation does not have significant credit on Reddit, then the posting process itself can be challenging.
+Overall we did not see as much engagement in surveys or interviews come from Reddit relative to other outreach means.

 ## <a name="design"></a> Design / User Interface Design